rdegges/rdegges-blog/articles/2011/devops-django-part-2-the-pain-of-deployment.md

     stopped, etc.).
 -   Graphs to show CPU usage, memory usage, etc., so that (as a devops guy) you can scale your infrastructure as necessary, spot bottlenecks, etc.
 -   The ability to automatically provision new servers.
 Manually provisioning servers is:
     -   A waste of time and energy.
     -   Error prone (what if you forget to do something?).
     -   Not scalable.
 -   The ability to quickly and easily confirm things are working.

-A lot of our core functionality comes from the integration between our telephony services (which are colocated at various datacenters around the US), and our centralized cloud platform.
+A lot of our core functionality comes from the integration between our telephony services (which are co-located at various data centers around the US), and our centralized cloud platform.
 Due to the dynamic nature of our architecture, our web platform is extremely important.
 If our web platform goes down, our users see a majority of their features vanish instantly, as we can't log usage data, perform authentication checks against users, etc.

 With both parts of our stack working together, we're able to give our users a really great experience both through their phone and browser.

-Why Deployment was Painful
+### Why Deployment was Painful

 As our product focuses on real time user communication, we have a lot of technical challenges.
 Our service needs to:

 -   Provide fast interaction between our physical telephony infrastructure and cloud infrastructure.